Shanza-30/Code-Alpha-Task-3-Disease-Prediction-from-Medical-Data/README.md

 ## 📌 Project Overview

-This project focuses on predicting diseases based on patient symptoms and medical features using machine learning classification techniques.
+This project Code Alpha focuses on predicting diseases based on patient symptoms and medical features using machine learning classification techniques.
 It is part of **Task 3 Disease Prediction from Medical Data** and aims to build accurate and reliable predictive models evaluated using proper metrics and visualizations.

 ## 🎯 Objective